KeaneDT/BudgetTrackingWebsite/README.md

 (I might find an API to make this process of tracking and logging data easier.)

 Some additional features i would like to add to the website is a dark mode feature which will switch the color theme of the page upon clicking an icon.

-# Problems Faced
-I initially wanted to add a line chat below the doughnut chart, which would compare the total expenses across the various months objects saved in the local storage.
-However, I had to remove this feature as the line chart would keep bugging out and would break the application.

-Another Issue that users might face that I was unable to fix was the doughnut chart disappearing and not being loaded back in after creating and saving objects rapidly.
-This only happed to me once so it should not be too much of an issue.

-Creating an object month with the same name would also bug the Localstorage out and would mix up the values.

 # Reason

 The main reason I am creating this application is to help people to keep track of their spending habits and alongside this, promote healthy spending habits.
 I think that overspending is an issue in this day and age as I have seen many people not set monthly budgets for themselves and spend an enormous amount of money on unnecessary expenses.